-If you find that there are too many interested performers, consider hosting auditions.
-This audition could be as simple as students sending in their pre-recorded video, and you chose which ones will be included.
+- If you find that there are too many interested performers, consider hosting auditions.
+This audition could be as simple as students sending in their pre-recorded videos, and you choosing which ones will be included.

 How to Stream Your Pre-Recorded Concert

 With many pre-recorded aspects to your concert, you will want to stitch these videos together through basic video editing software. iMovie is easy and free to use on Apple devices, and Shotcut is a great tool for Windows, Mac, and Linux users.

 If your school or music program has a Facebook page, using Facebook Live would be my recommendation.
 Learn how to create a FB page in just a few minutes.